The Schur Cone and the Cone of Log Concavity: The extreme set

 \begin{Th} There is a symmetric function $f$ which separates $A$ for $A\in \wssp_N$ if and only if $A$ is extreme in $\mathcal C_N^2$. \end{Th}

 To prove Conjecture~\ref{Cj:firstconj}, we seek therefore a set of separating functions, one for each $A$.
 We now use Proposition~\ref{Pp:domprop} to reduce the amount of work we must do in finding separating functions.
+In effect, Proposition~\ref{Pp:domprop} states that we need only work above $\phi(A)$ in dominance order.
+To formalize this idea, we introduce this definition.
+Let $\lambda=\phi(A)$, $A\in\wssp_N$.
+We say the symmetric function $f$ \textit{separates $A$ from above} if \begin{enumerate} \item $f$ is Schur integral; \item $\innp{f}{s_A}>0$; \item $\innp{f}{s_B}\leq 0$ for all $B$ such that $\phi(B)\dom\lambda$, $B\neq A$. \end{enumerate}